Everton Water Tower: Structure

 The tower consists of 3 stages.
 The first stage is made up of an arcade of 12 arches in a rusticated style.
 The second stage also consists of a 12 arch arcade with each arch having an impost band and keystone and a top bracketed cornice.
 The final stage is recessed and contains the water tank with iron supporting brackets.

 History

 The building was placed up for sale by owner, United Utilities, in July 2018 as they maintained the structure no longer had any operational use and had not been used for the storage or distribution of water for "many years."
 The tower was taken off sale later in the month when it was revealed that United Utilities had been approached by a charity with a proposal for the future use of the site.
-Despite the proposals, nothing came of them and in February 2019 the building was auctioned and sold to an unknown buyer for £70,000.
+Despite the proposals, nothing came of them and in February 2019 the building was auctioned and sold for £70,000.
+Despite putting in planning permission for building apartments and replacing the roof with a glazed structure, no development work was undertaken and the building was put up for auction again in 2023.